 Frederic Sackrider Remington (American, 1861-1909)

-Literature: Peter H. Hassrick and Melissa J. Webster, Frederic Remington: A Catalogue Raisonne of Paintings, Watercolors and Drawings, volume ii (University of Washington Press, Seattle, 1996), page 650, entry 2290.
+Literature: Peter H. Hassrick and Melissa J. Webster, Frederic Remington: A Catalogue Raisonne of Paintings, Watercolors and Drawing (Cody, Wyoming: Buffalo Bill Historical Center in association with the University of Washington, 1996), volume 1, p.
+152, entry 361.

 N.B.
 Born in Canton, New York, in 1861, Remington showed artistic talent and interest at a young age.
-Son of a Civil War cavalry officer, he had a fondness for horses and was a skilled rider.
-After briefly attending a military academy at age 15, Remington left in 1878 to study art for a year at Yale University.
-During his brief stay at Yale, he became a boxing champion and a star football player.
+Son to a Civil War cavalry officer, Remington naturally had a fondness for horses and was a skilled rider.
+After briefly attending a military academy at age 15, Remington left to study art at Yale University in 1878.
+Although initially enthusiastic, he soon became restless with the routine of art instruction and turned to athletics, he became Yale boxing champion and football player.
 After his father died in 1880, Remington traveled west.
-There he studied the local history and strove to portray this history in art, befriending cowboys, saloon keepers, soldiers, Indians, and William F. ³Buffalo Bill² Cody, with whom he became great friends.
-Moving back to New York City, he began working as an illustrator while attending the Art Students League.
-Remington was an illustrator, painter, sculptor, and author.
-He began receiving regular commissions in publications such as Harper¹s Weekly and Century Magazine.
-This piece was the inspiration for a story by Remington for Harper¹s September 1897 edition.
+He studied the local history and strove to portray this history in his art, befriending cowboys, saloon keepers, soldiers, Native Americans and William F. "Buffalo Bill" Cody, whom he became great friends.
+After returning to New York City, he began working as an illustrator while attending the Art Student's League.
+Remington began receiving regular commissions in publications such as Harper's Weekly and Century Magazine.
+The work presented here was published in the latter, and reflects Remington's roots as an illustrator and his interest in documenting the fading culture of the American West.